-Biometrics devices have built-in sensors that use a variety of sensing technologies to capture a person's unique physical or behavioral traits, such as fingerprints, facial features, palm prints, iris scans, hand geometry, vocal patterns, human gaits, and others.
+Biometrics devices have built-in biometric capturing sensors that use a variety of sensing technologies to collect a person's unique physical or behavioral traits, such as fingerprints, facial features, palm prints, iris scans, hand geometry, vocal patterns, human gaits, and others.

 Biometric devices can be found anywhere, including:

-Biometric devices are increasingly widespread; according to Meticulous Research®, the market for biometric systems (including hardware and software) will be worth $51.6 billion by 2029.
+Biometric devices are increasingly widespread; according to Meticulous Research®, the market for biometric systems (including biometric hardware products and software products) will be worth $51.6 billion by 2029.
 From 2022 to 2029, the CAGR is 12.4%.

 The growth of the biometric system market is expected to be led by the growth of biometric devices.
-This segment is expanding due to a growing demand for mobile biometrics devices, more attention is being paid to hardware-centric security features, and biometric technology is being used more and more in consumer electronics for authentication and identification purposes.
+This segment is expanding in the global biometrics industry due to a growing demand for mobile biometrics devices, more attention is being paid to hardware-centric security features, and biometric technology is being used more and more in consumer electronics for biometric authentication and biometric identification purposes.

-We've made a list of various biometrics devices for you to consider as you search for the ideal solution for your requirements.
+We've compiled a list of various biometrics devices for you to consider as you search for the best solution for your needs.